 Water Sources

-Access to water is critical for horses no matter how they are stabled or turned out at pasture.
+Access to water is critical for horses no matter how they are stabled or pastured.
 You should plan to fence natural water sources away from horses to prevent the animals from causing issues such as erosion and contamination.

 Another reason to fence off natural water sources is that some ponds or streams have surrounding ground that can become swampy.
-That can cause issues from horse shoe loss to animals becoming totally stuck in the mud and requiring rescue.
+That can cause issues from lost shoes to animals becoming totally stuck in the mud and requiring rescue.

 Natural water sources are also prone to erosion, leading to risks posed by holes, slopes, and boggy areas.
 Slow-moving or stagnant water also has the potential to grow blue-green algae during hot weather conditions.
 Cyanotoxins from the algae are potentially lethal to horses and dogs.
 The safest strategy is to fence horses away from stagnant natural water sources.

 Watering troughs or automatic watering systems are more reliable water sources.
-A large water tank provides available water if freshened and filled frequently.
-However, it does need to be cleaned regularly to eliminate buildup of debris, sand, dead insects, and algae.
+These need to be cleaned regularly to eliminate buildup of debris, sand, dead insects, and algae.
 Goldfish in the tank can help keep algae to a minimum and also can reduce mosquito larvae in the tank.

 In winter, a stock tank heater keeps water ice-free.
 The safest type of heater is one that immerses to the bottom of the tank rather than floats on top.